Article written by Elisa - Travel Writer & Local in France

 Day 3 | Amboise

-From Blois, head to Château de Perreux to spend the next two nights.
+From Blois, head to Château de Perreux to spend the next two nights of this Loire Valleyy trip.
 The 18th-century Château de Perreux is one of the most beautiful chateau-hotels in Loire Valley.
-Located in beautiful parkland just outside of Amboise, it is a great base to explore Amboise and other beautiful châteaux nearby.
+Located in beautiful parkland just outside Amboise, it is a great base to explore Amboise and other beautiful châteaux nearby.

 Just outside Amboise, there’s Château du Clos Lucé, Leonardo da Vinci’s home in France until he died in 1519.
 Leonardo da Vinci came to live in Amboise in 1516, invited by King Francois I, who became his patron.
 The house has a small museum displaying working models of his designs.

 Day 4 | Château de Chenonceau

-Spend the fourth day of this Loire Valley road trip at Chenonceau – an easy drive from Amboise – to visit Château de Chenonceau and its grounds.
-Château de Chenonceau is one of the Loire Valley’s most beautiful castles with a fairytale setting spanning in the River Cher.
+Spend the fourth day of this road trip Loire Valley at Chenonceau – an easy drive from Amboise – to visit Château de Chenonceau and its grounds.
+Château de Chenonceau is one of the Loire Valley’s most beautiful castles with a fairytale setting spanning the River Cher.

 Diane de Poitiers, the mistress of King Henry II, created much of the castle and the wonderful ‘Garden of Diane.’
 Upon the King’s death, his widow Cathérine de Médicis took the castle as her own and built the gallery over the River.
 The gallery now contains an exhibition that shows the roles that the Queens and mistresses of Kings had upon this beautiful castle – Click here to book your tickets to Château de Chenonceau

 Admire Château de Chenonceau from another point of view

 Take a boat trip to see the château from the water.
 Canoë Company proposes different boat tours, guided or self-guided, with different itineraries.

 You can also see the château (and the Loire Valley) at sunset in a hot-air balloon with France Montgolfières.
 Our trip with them over Fontainebleau was an incredible experience that we recommend.
 You can check our review here.

 Drive back to Château de Perreaux for dinner in the restaurant and a last drink in the garden.

 Day 5 | Château de Villandry – Chinon